singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 So, I have an old laptop that I keep at my place which contains the ssh key which I use for almost all the purposes.

-**Note**: I do have one more layer of security which involves VPN being connected to connect everything related to my current organization.
+**Note**: We do have one more layer of security which involves VPN being connected to connect every box related to my current organization.

 Whenever I get a new machine, I get back to the same machine and `ssh` into this old machine and get all of the required data from that machine using a combination of `ssh` and `scp`(Secure Copy).